 and $\bomega = \mK^{-1} \by$.
-The above kernel interpolant may be reinterpreted as the posterior mean of a Gaussian process regression model, see \citep{rasmussen.gp4ml}.
-Fitting such a Gaussian process often includes optimizing a kernel's hyperparameters, which may also be done by computing $\mK \bomega$ and $\mK^{-1} \by$. \end{description}
+The above kernel interpolant may be reinterpreted as the posterior mean of a Gaussian process regression model.
+Fitting such a Gaussian process often includes optimizing a kernel's hyperparameters, which may also be done by computing $\mK \bomega$ and $\mK^{-1} \by$ \citep{rasmussen.gp4ml}. \end{description}

 Underlying these problems, and many others, is the requirement to compute the matrix-vector product $\mK \by$ or solve the linear system $\mK^{-1}\by$.
-The standard cost of these computations are $\calO(n^2)$ and $\calO(n^3)$ respectively.
+The standard costs of these computations are $\calO(n^2)$ and $\calO(n^3)$ respectively.
 One method to reduce these high costs is to induce structure into $\mK$. \citet{zeng.spline_lattice_digital_net,zeng.spline_lattice_error_analysis} proposed structure-inducing methods which use certain kernels $K$ and points $\{\bx_i\}_{i=0}^{n-1}$ which enable both computations to be done at only $\calO(n \log n)$ cost.
-Two such pairings exist: \begin{enumerate} \item When a rank-1 lattice point set $\{\bx_i\}_{i=0}^{n-1}$ in linear order is paired with a SI kernel, $\mK$ is circulant and thus diagonalizable by the FFT and IFFT.
-Using lattices in the extensible radical inverse order requires using the bit-reversed fast transforms FFTBR and IFFTBR. \item When a base $2$ digital net $\{\bx_i\}_{i=0}^{n-1}$ in radical inverse order is paired with a DSI kernel, $\mK$ becomes RSBT (recursive symmetric block Toeplitz) and thus diagonalizable by the FWHT. \end{enumerate}
+Two such pairings exist: \begin{enumerate} \item When a rank-$1$ lattice point set $\{\bx_i\}_{i=0}^{n-1}$ is paired with a SI kernel, $\mK$ has a circulant structure and thus matrix multiplication and linear system solutions in $\mK$ may be computed by performing FFTs and IFFTs.
+For rank-$1$ lattices in natural order, the FFT and IFFT with bit-reversals, called FFTBR and IFFTBR respectively, are used. \item When a base-$2$ digital net $\{\bx_i\}_{i=0}^{n-1}$ is paired with a DSI kernel, $\mK$ has a recursive symmetric block Toeplitz (RSBT) structure and thus matrix multiplication and linear system solutions in $\mK$ may be computed by only performing FWHTs. \end{enumerate}